 • Supporting learning of mathematics (such as sustaining engagement)

 … & You

-JamToday brings together stakeholders in these areas and provides opportunities to collaborate at local, regional, national and European levels by establishing a series of game jams and festivals around the main areas of application.
+JamToday brings together stakeholders in these areas and will provide opportunities to collaborate at local, regional, national and European levels by establishing a series of game jams and events/festivals around the main areas of application.

 Each year, we welcome students, academics and games developers from across Europe.